-Covid-19: Extra Covid restrictions not needed at this point, Sajid Javid says
+Get Covid jab or restrictions more likely, Sajid Javid says

 Plan B also includes introducing mandatory Covid passports.

+"And it would of course make it more likely we're going to have more restrictions."

+However, No 10 earlier said there were no plans for another lockdown in England.

-Mr Javid told a Downing Street news conference: "Don't get me wrong, there are huge pressures, especially in A&E, in primary care.
+Asked about the pressures on the NHS, Mr Javid said: "Don't get me wrong, there are huge pressures, especially in A&E, in primary care.
 At this point we don't believe they're unsustainable."

 "If we feel at any point it's becoming unsustainable… we won't hesitate to act," he added.